-Computer literacy at CSI is defined as a demonstrated ability to use technology to access, manipulate, evaluate,use and present information.
+The College of Southern Idaho recognizes and advocates the critical need for computer literacy.
+Basic computer literacy at CSI is defined as a demonstrated ability to use technology to access, manipulate, evaluate,use and present information.

-Any students graduating with an Associate Degree (AA, AAS, AE, and AS) must demonstrate computer competency before they graduate, and it is strongly suggested that such proficiency be demonstrated within the first 15 credits hours of coursework.
+Any students graduating with an Associate Degree (AA, AAS, AE, and AS) must demonstrate computer competency before graduation.¬† Incoming students will complete the CSA as part of the Placement testing process.